grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 Network throughput of the machine is an important consideration when running large tests.
 Many AWS EC2 machines come with 1Gbit/s connection which may limit the amount of load k6 can generate.

-When running the test, you can use `iftop` in the terminal to view in real time the amount of network traffic generated.
+When running the test, you can use `iftop` in the terminal to view in real-time the amount of network traffic generated.
 If the traffic is constant at 1Gbit/s, your test is probably limited by the network card.
 Consider upgrading to a different EC2 instance.

 ### CPU
 Unlike many other load testing tools, k6 is heavily multithreaded.
 It will effectively use all available CPU cores.

 The amount of CPU you need depends on your test files (sometimes called test script).
-Regardless of the test file, you can assume that large tests require significant amount of CPU power.
+Regardless of the test file, you can assume that large tests require a significant amount of CPU power.
 We recommend that you size the machine to have at least 20% idle cycles (up to 80% used by k6, 20% idle).
 If k6 uses 100% to generate load, it won't have enough CPU to measure the responses correctly.
 This may cause the result metrics to have a much larger response time than in reality.

 ### Memory
 k6 likes memory, but [it isn't as greedy as other load testing tools](https://k6.io/blog/comparing-best-open-source-load-testing-tools#memory-usage).
-Memory consumption heavily depend on your test scenarios.
+Memory consumption heavily depends on your test scenarios.
 To estimate the memory requirement of your test, run the test on your development machine with 100VUs and multiply the consumed memory by the target number of VUs.

 Simple tests will use ~1-5MB per VU.
 (1000VUs = 1-5GB).